Trade-offs and Guarantees of Adversarial Representation Learning for Information Obfuscation: Detailed Experiments

 \subsection{Details on UTKFace Dataset Evaluation}

 UTKFace dataset is a large scale face dataset with annotations of age (range from 0 to 116 years old), gender (male and female), and ethnicity (White, Black, Asian, Indian, and Others).
 It contains 23,705 $64 \times 64$ aligned and cropped RGB face images and we split the dataset into training set (15171 examples), validation set (3793 examples) and test set (4741 examples), respectively.
 We further process age label and ethnicity label as binary labels: 0 if the person is not greater than 35 years old for age label (is white for ethnicity label), and 1 if the the person is greater than 35 years old for age label (is non-white for ethnicity label).
-Table~\ref{tab:utk-gender-race} and Table~\ref{tab:utk-gender-age} summarize the data distribution of UTKFace dataset for protecting different private attributes.
+Table~\ref{tab:utk-gender-race} and Table~\ref{tab:utk-gender-age} summarize the data distribution of UTKFace dataset for protecting different sensitive attributes.

-Since NO-DEF, ALT-UP, GRL and DP can directly enjoy the benefits of using the state-of-the-art neural network architecture as feature extraction module, so we use the feature extraction module of Wide Residual Network~\citep{zagoruyko2016wide} for the (non-linear) feature transformation module, while PPLS, PLDA, and PCA learn $12288 \times 2048$ matrix filter for $f$.
-We train all methods using SGD with the initial learning late 0.01 and momentum 0.9 for 50 epochs.
-The learning rate is decayed by a factor of 0.1 for every 20 epochs.
+Since NORM-TRAIN, ALT-UP, GRL and DP can directly enjoy the benefits of using the state-of-the-art neural network architecture as feature extraction module, so we use the feature extraction module of Wide Residual Network~\citep{zagoruyko2016wide} for the (non-linear) feature transformation module, while PPLS, PLDA, and PCA learn $12288 \times 2048$ matrix filter for $f$.
+We train all methods using SGD with the initial learning late 0.01 and momentum 0.9 for 30 epochs.
+The learning rate is decayed by a factor of 0.1 for every 10 epochs.
+In the DP-SGD experiment, we set the noise multiplier as 0.45 and 1.0 for small noise and large noise, respectively, and set the clipping norm as $1.0$. $(\epsilon, \delta)$ for DPSGD small noise and DPSGD large noise are $(25.7, 10^{-5})$ and $(2.7, 10^{-5})$, respectively.
 Among all methods, we report the one achieving the best performance on the target task in the validation set.
-We run the experiments for three times and compute the average.
+We run the experiments for ten times and compute the average.

-For the experiment of multi-attribute defense, we choose $\lambda$ to be 3 for both hard and smooth variants.
-We find that this is a reasonable choice of $\lambda$ since $\lambda$ cannot be too large (otherwise it will cause gradient explosion during training) and cannot be too small (otherwise the private task accuracy is still too high) in this learning task.
-All other parameter settings are the same as the ones described before.